Flyingfish812/p2myth/docs/Invader/Invaders.md

 Roc is the hardest boss in the game, and it's the only invader that needs 8 seconds to be deployed.
 A roc hardly move, and it can only come at back.
 Its welcome party may vary from none to lots of small invaders.

 Previously, roc may only appear in the last wave as the final boss.
 In the current version, roc can appear in any wave of act 5.
 When you have to confront a roc, be sure to have enough energy and have a good strategy.
 If it's not the final wave, be sure you are safe to finish the rest waves.

+- 圆锥曲线: You give him a porn video?
+How hard it is!

 ### Turret Types